 X-rays are a common screening test used to evaluate the joints, the heart and lungs, the abdomen and the spine.

-Ultrasound imaging, also called ultrasound scanning or sonography, involves exposing part of the body to high-frequency sound waves to produce pictures of the inside of the body.
+Ultrasound imaging — also known as ultrasound scanning or sonography — involves exposing part of the body to high-frequency sound waves to produce pictures of the inside of the body.

 Learn more about radiation safety

 Overlake Medical + Diagnostic Imaging is proud to be accredited by three separate, independent agencies.